Easy Gluten-Free Pumpkin Pie

 - 1/2 cup granulated sugar

-- 1 can sweetened condensed milk (14 ounce)
+- 1 can sweetened condensed milk (14 ounces)

 - 1 teaspoon ground cinnamon